Upgrade to the __tier_name__

 Position Player: Ken Griffey Jr. (Seattle Mariners)

-Ken Griffey Jr., an outfielder for the Seattle Mariners, was known for his athleticism and home run hitting.
-Griffey hit 630 home runs, maintained a .284 batting average, and drove in 1,836 RBIs.
-His defensive prowess and charisma made him a fan favorite and one of the best players of the 1990s.
+Ken Griffey Jr., the first overall pick of the 1987 MLB Draft and an outfielder for the Seattle Mariners, blended athleticism with power.
+He hit 630 home runs, batted .284, and drove in 1,836 RBIs.
+A picture-perfect home run swing, elite defense, and easy charisma made him a fan favorite and the best position player of the 1990s.
+He later added chapters with the Cincinnati Reds and a brief stop with the Chicago White Sox.

 Pitcher: Greg Maddux (Atlanta Braves)